Sports Massage Techniques

 Effleurage has to be the principal technique in massage.
 The method is used partially diagnostically enabling palpation of tissues and partly for the physiological effects that the process has on the body.
 A therapist can perform effleurage with varying degrees of pressure, depth, speed longitudinally or transversely, depending on the desired effect.

 Physiologically effleurage can improve general circulation through vasodilation.
 The massage strokes also increase both veinous and lymphatic flow due to the squeezing action on muscles and underlying tissues.
 Venous and lymphatic flow are both controlled by muscle contractions, unlike the pumped arterial blood flow.
 There are many similarities between the lymphatic system and venous system regarding the structure of the vessels in which fluids move.
-Unlike arteries, both lymphatic vessels and veins contain small one-way valves or gates (the self-foam roller article contains further details).
+Unlike arteries, both lymphatic vessels and veins contain small one-way valves or gates (see the foam roller myofascial release article for further details).
 Muscle contractions effectively shunt veinous blood and lymphatic fluids through these valves or gates from one section to the next.
 There are some medical conditions where fluids can "pool" in various parts of the body and creating swelling or oedema.
 Hence, massage can help reduce some of this oedema, and some practitioners specialise in Lymphatic drainage massage.
 Lymph nodes are frequently affected during many types of Cancer and in many cases treatment involves the removal of some lymph nodes.
 Many cancer patients can then experience oedema and seek oncology massage treatments, which are a form of lymphatic drainage massage.

 Effleurage strokes can also be soothing and cause stimulation of large cutaneous mechanoreceptors within the tissues.
 These mechanoreceptors help moderate the bodies perception of pain and so can reduce the sense of such pain.
 Besides the physiological effects mentioned thus far, effleurage will also warm tissues and stretch tissues to a certain extent in preparation for the use of more intensive techniques.

 Petrissage techniques are slightly more intensive than effleurage and can also affect general circulation.
 However, petrissage techniques also tend to have positive effects on tissue adhesions, fibrosis and muscular tone.
 By stretching the muscle fibres and fascia, it is possible to improve muscle function.
 Treatment for spastic paralysis type conditions often involves using such manual therapy techniques.
 Petrissage massage techniques also stimulate the nervous system, affecting both the local tissues involved and the parasympathetic nervous system.
 There is a tendency to use petrissage techniques in the treatment of digestive disorders, as a result of the effects, these have on the parasympathetic nervous system.
-Such methods can be useful in reducing the consumer's perception of pain as a result of releasing fibrotic or adhered tissues.
+Such methods can be useful in reducing the patient's perception of pain as a result of releasing fibrotic or adhered tissues.
 Petrissage techniques can be applied rapidly, as in pre-event sports massage to stimulate blood and nerve supply, increase tissue mobility and extensibility and provide a psychological boost for the athlete.

 However, misuse or trauma can create tissue adhesions or myofascial trigger points (MTrPs), trigger points (TrPs) for short.
 These areas of tissues and muscle fibres have effectively become "glued" together.
 Such adhesion can create "barriers" to normal tissue function, often leading to pain and affecting mobility.
 Friction techniques aim to break down and remove these "barriers".
 Treating the adhesions can help reduce tension associated with scar tissue but will not change the scar.
 Such techniques may also increase blood supply, mobility, extensibility and nerve stimulus to underlying tissues.
 Reducing such "barriers" to healing is thought to provide tissues with the best chance of repairing and restoring normal function.
 Restoring tissues to as near normal function as possible is a crucial goal for therapists concerning reducing pain and restoring mobility.
 Restoring normal or near-normal tissue function also helps reduce compensatory movement patterns, resulting in other problems.
 There are also other forms of more advanced friction massage techniques, such as Instrument Assisted Soft Tissue Mobilisation (IASTM).

 Tapotement techniques have varying physiological effects depending on the speed, duration and level of applied pressure.
 A suitably qualified therapist can either stimulate the circulatory and nervous system or calm and relax these systems besides having other effects.
 A combination of light to medium pressure in conjunction with a fast pace and short duration tends to stimulate the body.
 Tapotement can also be applied slowly, with more force and over a more extended period of time, which tends to produce a soothing and relaxing effect.
 There are certain lung conditions which respond well to the stimulating tapotement approach such as bronchitis and cystic fibrosis.
-Such techniques help loosen the mucus, which has a significant effect on the consumer.
+Such techniques help loosen the mucus, which has a significant effect on the patient.
 Conditions affecting the nervous system, such as multiple sclerosis and Guillian-Barre syndrome can benefit from nerve stimulation and aid with restoring or maintain muscle tone.
 Pre-event sports massage tends to use the stimulating effects of tapotement, which as discussed earlier can have a positive psychological impact on the athlete.

 Massage and Myotherapy Registrations